Saikarthik-Ramakrishnan/ca-fpga-engine/README.md

 The flip-dot display extends the same idea into the physical world.
 Each pixel is a bistable electromagnetic disc: one coil per cell, holding its state with zero standing power once flipped.
-Same "one independent unit per cell" principle, expressed mechanically.
-That's why this project ends at flip-dots and not an LED matrix.

 ## Phase 1: software prototype and parallelism benchmark